sharmakoustubh/convert_roman_numerals_to_indian_and_vice_versa/README.md

 roman
 =====

-An OTP application to convert Roman numerals to Indian/Arabic numerals and the other way.
+An OTP application to convert Roman numerals to Indian/Arabic numerals and the other way around.

 Build
 -----